wallacekelly-da/daml-public-demos/docker-canton-example/README.md

       ```
       </details>

-1. Start the Canton Console, with `daml canton-console -c remote.conf`.
+1. From the host machine, start a Canton Console, with `daml canton-console -c remote.conf`.
-1. Test the connectivity with `participant1.health.ping(participant2)`.
+1. In the Canton Console, test the connectivity with `participant1.health.ping(participant2)`.
-1. Confirm the parties were created with `participant1.parties.list("Bob")`.
+1. In the Canton Console, confirm the parties were created with `participant1.parties.list("Bob")`.

 ## Connect with Navigator